Iggy Pop: Bowie and Berlin: 1976–1978

 After the Stooges' second breakup, Pop made recordings with James Williamson, but these were not released until 1977 (as Kill City, credited jointly to Pop and Williamson).
 Pop was unable to control his drug use and checked himself into a mental institution, the UCLA Neuropsychiatric Institute, to try to clean up.
-Bowie was one of his few visitors there, continuing to support his friend and collaborator.
-In 1976, Bowie took Pop along as his companion on the Station to Station tour.
-This was Pop's first exposure to large-scale professional touring and he was impressed, particularly with Bowie's work ethic.
+Bowie was one of his few visitors, continuing to support his friend and collaborator.
+In 1976, Bowie took Pop as his companion on the Station to Station tour.
+This was Pop's first exposure to large-scale professional touring, and he was impressed, particularly with Bowie's work ethic.
 Following a March 21, 1976, show, Bowie and Pop were arrested together for marijuana possession in Rochester, New York, although charges were later dropped.

 Bowie and Pop relocated to West Berlin to wean themselves off their respective drug addictions.
 "Living in a Berlin apartment with Bowie and his friends was interesting…" Pop recalled.
 "The big event of the week was Thursday night.
 Anyone who was still alive and able to crawl to the sofa would watch Starsky & Hutch."

 In 1977, Pop signed with RCA Records.
 Bowie helped write and produce The Idiot and Lust for Life, Pop's two most acclaimed albums as a solo artist, the latter featuring one of his best-known songs, "The Passenger".
 Lust for Life featured another team of brothers, Hunt and Tony Fox Sales, sons of comedian Soupy Sales.
 Among the songs Bowie and Pop wrote together were "China Girl", "Tonight", and "Sister Midnight", all of which Bowie performed on his own albums later (the last being recorded with different lyrics as "Red Money" on Lodger).
 Bowie also played keyboards in Pop's live performances, some of which are featured on the album TV Eye Live in 1978.
 In return, Pop contributed backing vocals on Bowie's Low.

+"Artistically, I really like those two records, The Idiot and Lust for Life," Pop said.
+"But I was personally just miserable… David was a really good friend to me in many ways, but… he had his whole thing going on and a whole apparatus of people around him, and problems that he had to face.
+For more than a year, I lived in the room next door, and I had a good friendship, but it wasn't the same as being in a band."